EPSB.ca » Schools » Register for School » Lottery Process

 Resident students who register or pre-enrol in an alternative program or other Division school, but who are not accepted, are usually able to attend their designated school.
 However, this may not be true if the designated school has gone to a lottery.

-If the designated school is full in your child’s grade following a lottery process, your child is able to attend their overflow designated school or another school with space in planned classes.
+If the Level 3 designated school is full in your child’s grade following a lottery process, your child is able to attend their overflow designated school or another school with space in planned classes.

 AFTER PRE-ENROLMENT CLOSES

-• Division administration will conduct the lottery on behalf of the schools.
+• Division administration will conduct the lottery on behalf of the Level 3 schools.

-• The school will notify families about the lottery results before the end of April.
+• Level 3 schools will notify families about the lottery results by April 12.

 • Resident students who do not get into their designated school through the lottery can attend their overflow designated school, another Division school with space, or remain at their current school.
 Siblings may also enrol at the overflow designated school.